Orange Palm Dart

-This animal starts life as a cream hemispherical egg which develops red areas as it nears hatching.
+This animal starts life as a cream hemispherical egg, with a diameter just over 1 mm.
+The egg develops red areas as it nears hatching.
 The egg is laid singly on the undersides of fronds of one of its foodplants, which are various species of Palms (ARECACEAE), especially :

 The caterpillar when it hatches, is light green, with translucent smooth skin, and a prominent black head.
 As it develops, its head changes to grey with a faint pattern, and finally to white with a black V mark.
 It lives by day within a shelter made by using silk to join fronds of its foodplant, which conveniently fold together and bend across each other naturally.
 It feeds nocturnally, growing to a length of about 4 cms.

 The translucent skin enables the male and female caterpillars to be distinguished.
 The males have a yellow pair of developing sex organs visible through the skin at abdominal segment five.